Thukyd/trade-republic-portfolio/README.md

 ## Deposits & Withdrawls
 * deposits and withdrawals to the depot are not recorded in PDF format.
 Therefore they are not taken into account and must be entered by hand if necessary.

-## "Order" ID PDF documents
+## "Order" in Trade Republic documents
 * each TradeRepublic document has got a "order" number.
 This is extracted and stored in the field "Notiz".
 It serves to prevent duplicate entries.

 # e) Backlog
 ## Open
 * create sheets for portfolio performance in .csv format
 * offer alternatives to G-Drive import/export
+* Investing.com => Import change "Kauf" and "Verkauf" into "Kaufen" and "Verkaufen"

 ## To be fixed
 - define "add to delta" by order number - not by row alone
-- examples: calculate_stock_value() => conversion of german/international number system
 - limit reading operations for google sheets https://github.com/burnash/gspread/issues/583
-- examples: name
+- examples
-- examples: transaction type & order volume

 # f) Changelog
 ## 0.1